corejourney/core-blog/content/diy-hrt-is-easy.md

 **Note: I am not an expert in endocrinology or the best practices in dosing or which ester to choose.
 This article will not cover these topics.**

 ## Picking a source
 For people seeking out estrogen, [hrtcafe.net](https://hrtcafe.net) has a good and constantly updating source list.
-For those who are seeking out testosterone, check out [eroids.com](https://www.eroids.com/) for a source list in your respective region.
+For those who are seeking out testosterone, check out [eroids.com](https://www.eroids.com/) and [steroidsourcetalk.cc](https://steroidsourcetalk.cc/) for a source list in your respective region.
 I cannot confirm the quality of any of the sources found.
 It is up to you to conduct further research.

 ## Obtaining Cryptocurrency
 I've found the biggest reason why people are turned off by the idea of DIY HRT is the cryptocurrency requirement.
 In reality, it is not that hard.
 An hour at most and you'll understand what you need to know about it.